Day 3: The Digital World

-Every fake profile, every message, every stolen photo, it all starts on a platform that needs to improve.
+Every fake profile, every message, every stolen photo, it all starts on a platform or service that needs to improve.

 If trust and safety aren’t built in, then harm is guaranteed.